 Building fences with recycled pallets is not too dissimilar to constructing compost bins.
 Pallets can be up-ended and located to suit your needs.
 You might want a low fence to keep a pet at bay, or a barricade to keep larger animals out of your vegetable patch.
 Whatever the reason, wherever you may need a quick fence, pallet recycling can offer a great alternative.

 Pallet recycling around the house also has its benefits.
 One option is to build a deck that juts out from the house and creates a space to sit and enjoy the garden.

 Much like using recycled pallets for a pathway, using pallets for a deck requires some forethought and a great deal of preparation.
-The ground that they will reside upon should either be levelled, or stumps erected to keep the pallets of the soil.
+The ground that they will reside upon should either be leveled, or stumps erected to keep the pallets off the soil.
 If you don’t get this part right then you will find that the pallets move too much as you walk upon them.

 However, it’s a very inexpensive way to create a deck that can be used for years and add value to your home if done correctly.

 Planter boxes are one of the best uses for pallet recycling.
 In order to make one, cut a pallet in half in line with the horizontal boards.
 This should give you two smaller pallets which become the sides of the planter box.

 Perform the same task again but this time cut one of those halves in half again but this time vertically.
 These will become your ends.
 (They will require another piece of timber at one of the ends to brace it).

 Then, find a piece of square timber that can be cut-down to make four corner posts.
 These will sit between each side and end piece and require a bracket to join the two.

 Now that you have a completed planter box fill will soil and add some of your favourite plants.

 There are many places to find pallets ready to be recycled or re-used.
 Here’s a list in order of the least inexpensive;